anthonydahanne/newsy-mastodon/README.md

 A Mastodon Bot that toots the top 5 stories from HackerNews, at the top of every hour.

+There is a live instance of this bot (hosted on https://fly.io/) publishing to this account: https://framapiaf.org/@newsycombinator - check it out!

 ## How to build

 ```go build .```